JasveerMaan/Burp-GraphQL-SHA256Hash-Updater-Extension-/README.md

 # Burp Suite Extension: GraphQL sha256Hash Auto-Updater

-This Burp Suite extension automatically recalculates and updates the sha256Hash parameter in GraphQL API requests when the query is modified in Burp Suite.
-It is designed for APIs that use persisted queries (such as Apollo Persisted Queries) and require a SHA-256 hash of the query string for validation
+This Burp Suite extension automatically recalculates and updates the `sha256Hash` parameter in GraphQL API requests whenever the `query` field is modified.
+It’s designed for APIs that use persisted queries (like Apollo Persisted Queries) and require a SHA-256 hash of the full query string.

+---

-🚀 Key Features
+## 🚀 Key Features

-Automatic hash calculation: Seamlessly recalculates the sha256Hash whenever the query field is modified in the request.
+- **Automatic hash update:** Instantly recalculates the `sha256Hash` when you edit/tamper with a query in Burp Suite.

-Works across Burp tools: Supports Proxy, Repeater, and Scanner for full testing coverage.
+- **Works across Burp tools:** Supports Proxy, Repeater, and Scanner.

-No manual steps needed: Edit your query as needed—hashes are updated on the fly before each request is sent.
+- **No manual work:** Just modify the query—hashing happens behind the scenes.

-Domain filtering: Only operates for specified target hosts, ensuring minimal interference with unrelated traffic.
+- **Domain filtering:** Only activates for specified target hosts.

-Verbose logging: Outputs original and updated hash values, and the associated query, to the Burp Extender Output tab for full transparency and debugging.
+- **Verbose logging:** Prints old/new hash and the query in the Burp Extender Output tab for full transparency.

+---

-🧠 How It Works
+## 🧠 How It Works

-Intercepts outgoing HTTP requests with content-type application/json.
+1. **Intercepts HTTP requests** with content-type `application/json`.

-Checks for the presence of both query and sha256Hash fields in the JSON body.
+2. **Checks for `query` and `sha256Hash` fields** in the JSON body.

-Calculates the SHA-256 hash of the exact query string (including whitespace/formatting).
+3. **Calculates the SHA-256 hash** of the exact `query` string (whitespace-sensitive).

-Updates the sha256Hash field with the new value if the query was changed.
+4. **Updates the `sha256Hash`** field if the query changed.

-Logs details (old/new hash, query, etc.) to the Output tab.
+5. **Logs all changes** (including hashes and query) to the Output tab.

+---

-🔒 Why Use This Extension?
+## 🔒 Why Use This Extension?

-Persisted queries in GraphQL APIs require the hash to match the exact query being sent.
-During security testing, you often need to tamper with queries, but recalculating hashes manually is tedious and error-prone.
-This extension ensures your modified requests are always correctly signed, allowing for efficient and thorough security assessments.
+Modern GraphQL APIs often reject requests if the `sha256Hash` doesn't exactly match the query.
+This extension automates the process, so you can freely test, tamper, and replay queries without manually recalculating the hash each time.